 The Atomium is a unique modernist building located in Brussels, Belgium.
 It was built for the 1958 World Exposition, also known as Expo 58, which was held in Brussels to showcase the achievements of modern science, technology, and culture.
-Designed by the Belgian engineer André Waterkeyn, the Atomium consists of nine interconnected steel spheres, representing the atoms of an iron crystal magnified 165 billion times.
+Designed by the Belgian engineer Andrรฉ Waterkeyn, the Atomium consists of nine interconnected steel spheres, representing the atoms of an iron crystal magnified 165 billion times.
 The spheres are connected by escalators and tunnels, and the building stands at a height of 102 meters.
 On 16 April 20028, Google celebrated 50th anniversary of the Atomium with a doodle.

+It was completely built on 17 April 1958.
 The Atomium has become one of the most iconic landmarks of Brussels and a symbol of modernity and progress.
 It is a popular tourist attraction, known for its unique architecture and panoramic views of the city from the top sphere.
 The spheres of the Atomium house various exhibitions on science, art, and design, showcasing different aspects of modern life and culture.

 The Atomium has been a significant cultural and architectural symbol since its construction.
 It represents the spirit of innovation, technological advancement, and international cooperation.
 It has also been recognized as a masterpiece of modern architecture and has won several awards for its unique design and contribution to the field of architecture and design.